 - Utilizes redundancy and regular backups, so data is never lost in the case of a server or system failure

-- Use firewalls, antivirus software, routine security maintenance with regular patching and have security protocols and escalation processes in place.
+- Has firewalls, antivirus software, routine security maintenance with regular patching, security protocols and escalation processes

 To learn about the world-class infrastructure, security and support that comes with our HCM solution, UKG Ready, download our handy resource today.